Summary sheets - new generation (beta 7.6)

 For project attributes, attachments or roles to appear in a summary sheet, they must be entered in a certain way in your template file.

-This code must have this form: ${CODE_ATT}
+This code must have this form: ${CODE_ATT}where CODE_ATT can be :

 - attribute code on the platform